The Public Trustee and the National Disability Insurance Scheme

 What is the National Disability Insurance Scheme?

-The NDIA (National Disability Insurance Agency (NDIA) is implementing the National Disability Insurance Scheme (NDIS – the Scheme).
+The National Disability Insurance Agency (NDIA) is implementing the National Disability Insurance Scheme (NDIS – the Scheme).
 The NDIS provides funding for ‘reasonable and necessary’ supports which help people with a disability achieve their goals, become more independent, take part in social and community activities, and have the opportunity to enjoy an ordinary life.
-To receive supports under the NDIS you must be under 65 years of age.
+To receive supports under the NDIS you must be under 65 years of age and be an Australian citizen or a Permanent Resident or hold a Protected Special Category Visa.
+You must also reside in an area where the NDIS is available.

 The NDIS also helps families and carers with information about services to support people with a disability.
 Since the NDIS rollout began in July 2016, Queenslanders who are eligible for the NDIS have been moving from state funded disability services to the national scheme.